CogentRedTester/mpv-file-browser/README.md

-    ESC             closes the browser or clears the selection ENTER           plays the currently selected file or folder Shift+ENTER     appends the current file or folder to the playlist DOWN            move selector down the list
+    ESC             closes the browser or clears the selection ENTER           plays the currently selected file or folder Shift+ENTER     appends the current file or folder to the playlist Alt+ENTER       loads playlist entries before and after the selected file (like autoload.lua) DOWN            move selector down the list
     UP              move selector up the list
     RIGHT           enter the currently selected directory